 Addresses the diversity of form and function found in the basic units of life, the cells.
 The first segment centers on the various techniques, especially electron microscopy, which are used to study microscopic anatomy.
 The components, organelles, which comprise a "generalized cell," are examined and their functional relationships discussed.
 The second segment centers on the structural differences between tissues of the body (classical histology).
 Finally, this knowledge of cell and tissue structure is employed to understand organs and organ systems.
 This course is not purely morphological.
 Examines the development and functional properties of these systems.
 Laboratory.
 Additional course fee required.
-Falls.
+Falls and Springs.

-*All course information is from the 2012-2013 Catalog.
+*All course information is from the 2013-2014 Catalog.